NMonda/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script. script that moves all files script that deletes all files in the current working directory script that creates the directories.
+The file iamafile will be in the /tmp directory when we will run your script. script that moves all files script that deletes all files in the current working directory script that creates the directories.nd that lists all the files and directories